-- 1.1 The schools funding formula is the local process that is utilised (informed by national guidance setting out funding factors that can be incorporated) to allocate the Dedicated Schools Grant (DSG) funding that the Council receives to the schools in the borough of Walsall.
-The Department for Education (DfE) requires each Local Authority, in consultation with their Schools Forum, to produce a schools funding formula for the following financial year, by 31 October each year.
-This therefore needs to be agreed in advance of the DfE informing each Local Authority of their Dedicated Schools Grant (DSG) for 2016/17, which is expected in December 2015, and as such a final funding proforma is required to be completed by each Local Authority and sent to the DfE by the third week in January 2016. - 1.2 As part of the consultation with Walsall Schools Forum on the 2016/17 formula, Schools Forum have recommended, that following extensive review during 2012 and 2013, that the current schools funding formula remains fit for purpose with 8 of the 12 voting members supporting no change. - 1.3 The recommendation from Walsall Schools Forum was in support of the fact that the current funding formula gives considerable weight to deprivation, reflecting the challenges faced by many children and young people in Walsall, and that to ensure consistency and continue to support schools with their improvement plans the formula should not be changed at this point. - 1.4 Additionally the Central Government has previously announced a desire to move to a national schools funding formula, with the intention to "make schools funding fairer".
-As such Schools Forum felt that further information was needed to understand any impact that a national change may have, before recommending any further changes to the current local funding formula.

-1.5 As the Schools Funding formula will result in the Local Authority, and individual schools, incurring expenditure which is significant, the approval of the formula is a key decision.
+- 1.1 The schools funding formula is the local process that is utilised (informed by national guidance which details the funding factors that can be incorporated) to allocate the Dedicated Schools Grant (DSG) funding that the Council receives to the mainstream schools in the Borough of Walsall.
+The Department for Education (DfE) requires each Local Authority, in consultation with their Schools Forum, to produce a schools funding formula for the following financial year, by 31st October each year.
+This therefore needs to be agreed in advance of the DfE informing each Local Authority of their Dedicated Schools Grant (DSG) for that year.
+This is normally provided in December, following which a final funding proforma is required to be completed by each Local Authority and sent to the DfE, normally by the third week in January each year. - 1.2 Central Government, in line with the commitment set out in its manifesto document, has now begun a consultation regarding the move to a national schools funding formula, with the current aim being to commence with the implementation from April 2018. - 1.3 Given the above, the consultation with Walsall Schools Forum supported the 2017/18 local schools funding formula being prepared on the basis of the existing formula, with the aim being to provide consistency and allow schools time to respond to the potential impact of the implementation of the national changes.
+At their meeting on 11 October 2016 they therefore recommended no change to the existing formula. - 1.4 As the Schools Funding formula will result in the Local Authority, and individual schools, incurring expenditure which is significant, the approval of the formula is a key decision.